 Tulawaka Gold Mine is situated 160km south-west of Mwanza in the western part of the Lake Victoria Goldfield, in the United Republic of Tanzania.
-The mine is owned 70% by African Barrick Gold (ABG) and 30% by Canada-based MDN Northern Mining.
+Mining operations at the Tulawaka mine ceased in 2013 with the gradual decrease of reserves.
+STAMICO, Tanzanian state-owned mining company, acquired the mine and its surrounding exploration licenses from African Barrick Gold (ABG) and Canada-based MDN Northern Mining in January 2014.

-MDN commenced commercial production at the Tulawaka mine in March 2005.
+Commercial production at the Tulawaka mine commenced in March 2005.
 The mine produced 60,134oz of gold with a 93.2% recovery rate in 2010.
 The production in 2011 stood at 84,101oz of gold, a rise of 40% over 2010, with an overall recovery rate of 95.1% driven by high graded stockpiles and large mill recoveries.

 Geology, reserves and mineralisation of the Tulawaka gold mine area